 Full fingerprint: 95EB 6FA4 03D7 29A7 13C2 FC9F F85A DA1C F61F 6137

 Developing is under way.
-A kickstarter campaign will start at the end of this week.
+A kickstarter campaign will start soon.

 I have finished University and am trying to make this project my work.